clintharris/IDBSideSync/NOTES.md

     - `getClock()`

-## merkle.js
+## The merkle tree

-This file contains functions used to perform operations on a merkle tree.
-A merkle tree is really just a bunch of nodes with hashes, where each node's hash is made from the hashes of its children.
-This makes merkle trees a great data structure for quickly comparing collections to see if they have the same items.

-In this case, the application uses a merkle tree to quickly figure out if two clients have the same collection of data operation messages (e.g., a message saying a specific table -> row -> column should be set to some value).
+In a nutshell, the application uses a merkle tree to quickly figure out if two clients have the same collection of operation log messages (e.g., a message saying a specific table -> row -> column should be set to some value).

+Each client maintains its own merkle tree.
+The merkle tree is a hierarchy of nodes, where each node contains a string
+value: a hash made from the hashes of its children (i.e., a "rolling hash" that is derived from all its children).
+This includes the root node, which means the root hash for two merkle trees will be the same only if the same set of messages have been inserted into both trees.
+You can tell if two clients have the same messages just by comparing the root hashes of their merkle trees.

+Every time a field in the data store is changed, a message (oplog entry) is created with a corresponding HLC timestamp.
+Whenever a client "applies" a data change message, it needs to also add that message's HLC timestamp to its merkle tree.
+This is how the client maintains a rolling hash of all the messages it has encountered.

+When a message is inserted into the merkle tree, its HLC timestamp's physical time (_minutes_ since 1970--see the section on "merkle tree keys/paths" to understand why minutes are used instead of seconds or milliseconds) is used as the "path" for navigating down the tree and inserting the new "leaf node" with the hash.
+That new node might be inserted several levels down in the tree; the intermediate node at each level (including at the root node) will have its rolling hash updated with _new_ hash made from the current value and the new node's hash.

+> Note: the merkle tree depends on hashing being commutative (`hash(C, hash(A, B)) === hash(A, hash(B, C))`) so that the
+> order in which things are inserted doesn't matter.
+In other words, merkle trees on two different clients will
+> eventually have the same root hash once the same things are inserted into both trees.

 Taking a step back, consider that a _really_ simple way to tell if two clients have the same messages would be: each client maintains a "rolling" hash of their messages.
 Each time a new message is added to the log, the rolling hash would be re-calculated by combining it with a hash of the new message.
 To tell if the clients have the same messages, you'd just compare their rolling hash values.

-However, this only tells you if the clients have encountered the same messages (i.e., if their rolling hashes were derived from the same set of message hashes); _it doesn't help you figure out how the collections differ_.
-That's why this app uses a merkle tree is used instead of a single rolling hash value.
+However, this only tells you if the clients have encountered the same messages (i.e., if their rolling hashes were derived from the same set of message hashes).

-More specifically, the merkle tree used by this app indexes rolling hashes of "known messages" by the _times_ for those messages. _This means you can quickly compare two merkle trees, and if they differ, find the most recent "message time" when they were the same_.
+The merkle tree used by this app indexes rolling hashes of "known messages" by the _times_ for those messages.
+This means you can quickly compare two merkle trees, and if they differ, find the most recent "message time" when they were the same.

-Knowing that the difference(s) exist at some point _after_ that time (i.e., one client has messages after that time which the other client lacks), a more efficient sync can be done by exchanging _only_ the messages that occurred after that time.
+Knowing when the collections began to differ (i.e., that one node has messages after that time which the other node lacks) makes it possible for a more efficient sync to be done by exchanging _only_ the messages that occurred after that time.

-> Note: the merkle tree doesn't store hashes that are literally made from the messages--they are actually derived from each message's _timestamp_ (`Timestamp.hash()`).
-But since each message's timestamp is unique (they incorporate time, a counter, and a UUID), _the timestamp becomes a unique identifier for the message_.
-So it's probably okay--and maybe easier for some people--to just think of them as being "message
+> Note: the merkle tree doesn't store hashes of full oplog messages--only the timestamp is used for the hash (i.e.,
+> `Timestamp.hash()`.
+But since each message's timestamp is unique (they incorporate time, a counter, and a UUID), the

-### The values being stored: message hashes

-In this application, the items are essentially message "identifiers" (i.e., a message's `Timestamp.hash()` value) and the merkle tree is used to quickly tell what messages a client needs to be in sync with another client.
-In other words, when Client A attempts to sync with another client, we want to minimize the number of messages sent so we need a quick way to figure out how the collections differ.

-Each client maintains its own merkle tree; every time a field in the data store is changed, the client creates a new message with a corresponding, unique timestamp (i.e., it basically identifies the message), and that timestamp's _hash_ is inserted into merkle tree.
-A "key" (the timestamp's physical time--minutes since 1970) is used as a path to navigate down the tree and insert a new "leaf node" with the hash.
-That new node might be inserted several levels down in the tree; the hash for each node along that "path" (starting at the root) will be recalculated as a hash of the current value and the new node's hash.

-In effect, each node maintains a "rolling hash" that is derived from all its children as they are inserted.
-This includes the root node, which means: the root hash for two merkle trees will be the same only if the same set of messages have been inserted into both trees.

-_This means that you can tell if two clients have the same messages just by comparing the root hash._

-This algorithm depends on the hashing being commutative: `hash(C, hash(A, B)) === hash(A, hash(B, C))`.
-So the order in which messages identifiers are inserted doesn't matter--merkle trees on two different clients will have the same root hash as long as the same items have been inserted.
+> timestamp becomes a unique identifier for the message.

-### The keys
+### The merkle tree keys / "node paths"

 As previously stated, the keys for the merkle tree are the times for each message in "minutes since 1970."
-The minutes are base-3 encoded, so numbers only consist of digits 0, 1, or 2 (also, note that the base-3 encoded minutes are converted to STRINGS).
+The minutes are base-3 encoded, so numbers only consist of digits 0, 1, or 2 (also, note that the base-3 encoded minutes are converted to strings).
 This means that you end up with keys like "1211121022121121".

+> Note: you could use a more precise unit of time (e.g., milliseconds instead of minutes since 1970).
+However, a more
+> precise time means a bigger number, which means a longer string, which means more nodes and hashes in the merkle tree.
+> In other words, more precision means a bigger data structure.
+That may be necessary in an application where the
+> syncing performance is greatly improved if the "time of divergence" can be more precise (e.g., an application that
+> creates many oplog entries per minute/second/msec).
+But for most applications whose data changes less frequently,
+> being able to find the minute at which collections began to differ is good enough and helps keep the tree smaller and
+> can make the diffing algorithm faster.

 Each character in the string is used to access the next child node.
 In other words, each node in this application's merkle tree is an object with 1-4 things:

   1. A `hash` property.
 This is a hash of the Timestamp (as calculated by `Timestamp.hash()`).
   2. (maybe) a `"0"` property referencing a child node
   3. (maybe) a `"1"` property referencing a child node
   4. (maybe) a `"2"` property referencing a child node

 This means that each node can have, at most, 3 children.
 In other words, this is a _ternary tree_ structure (vs. a binary tree, for example).

 If you visualize each node's children as being sorted from left-to-right, this means a tree that might look something like this:

 ```
                                      Root